LnVault/lnvault.github.io/content/lnvault/installing/index.md

 |lnvault.config|Enables a user to read and write configuration via the lnconfig command|

 **Caution any user with lnvault.config permission will be able to read the API keys**

+## User Configuration

+User specific configuration is performed using the /lnuser command

+- ```lnaddress```
+  - Setting this to LN address will cause \lnwithdraw to automatically send the withdrawn funds to this address. without requiring a QR code to be scanned.
+  - *Default Value:*